 Snap Peas with Hummus

-Veggies and hummus make for the perfect afternoon snack.
-Not only does the crunch help to keep you alert through the mid-afternoon slump, the combination of fiber, protein, and water (snap peas are 90 percent H20) is sure to keep your stomach satisfied until suppertime.
+Veggies and hummus make for the perfect healthy snacks.
+Not only does the crunch help to keep you alert through the mid-afternoon slump, but the combination of fiber, protein, and water (snap peas are 90 percent H2O) is also sure to keep your stomach satisfied until suppertime.
 To ensure your snack remains diet friendly, plan to stick to one of our go-to hummus choices.

-Raspberries may be small, but they’re awful mighty—think of them as nature’s magical weight loss pill.
+Raspberries may be small, but they're awful mighty—think of them as nature's magical weight loss pill.
 Packing more fiber and liquid than most other fruits, they boost feelings of satiety without doing any damage to your waistline.
-Eat them solo or throw them in a Greek yogurt for a creamy, more protein-rich snack.
+Eat them solo or throw them in a Greek yogurt for creamy, more protein-rich healthy snacks.